miriam-goldman/microSLAM/README.md

 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/GRM.png" width=500>

-#### Visualization of the GRM with the strain information used to generate it are labeled.
+#### Visualization of the GRM with the strain information used to generate it labeled
-This gene data was generated with a strain that is correlated to y in half of the samples and another strain (or subset of semi correlated genes) that are not correlated to y.
-In additin, three genes were simulated to be more related to y than either strain is.
+This gene data was generated with a strain (defined by a subset of correlated genes) that is associated with y in half of the samples and another strain that is not associated with y.
+In addition, three genes were simulated to be more related to y than is either strain.

 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/exampleGRM.png" width=600>

-### $\tau$ test for population structure (strain-trait associations)
+### Step 2: Perform $\tau$ test for population structure (strain-trait associations)
-Fit baseline glm for starting parameters in tau test, this can be done as you would do a normal glm for your data.
+Fit a baseline generalized linear model (glm) with only the covariate and an intercept, to obtain starting parameter estimates for the tau test.
+The family for the glm is binomial because y is binary.

 ```
 glm_fit0 = glm("y~age+1", data = exp_metadata, family = "binomial")
 ```

-Fit tau test using baseline glm and GRM calculated above
+Fit a random effects glm using the baseline glm and GRM, and use it to estimate the parameter $\tau$, which measures how associated population structure is with the trait y.

 ```
-glmm_fit = fit_tau_test(glm_fit0, GRM,species_id = "test",verbose = FALSE,log_file = NA)
+glmm_fit = fit_tau_test(glm_fit0, GRM, species_id = "test", verbose = FALSE, log_file = NA)
 summary(glmm_fit)
 ```